jaspector

 A building permit is required for new residential construction, new commercial and industrial construction, major renovations and additions that increase the size of a structure, and certain structural modifications in unincorporated Jerauld County.

-Typical processing time is Not publicly stated; contact county office for current estimate.
+Building permit processing times in unincorporated Jerauld County, SD typically run Not publicly stated; contact county office for current estimate.
 Turnaround times in South Dakota vary from same-day approvals for minor modifications to multi-week reviews for complex developments..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Jerauld County, SD.
 The following work is generally exempt: Semi-portable agricultural structures (e.g., feed bunks, water tanks, calving sheds, portable grain storage facilities); Remodeling that does not increase the size of a structure; Fences and signs; Planting of trees and shrubs; Private wells, stock dams, irrigation facilities, rural water service lines, and household septic systems (provided they follow Department of Environment & Natural Resources [DENR] rules).
 Note: Specific exempt categories are defined in Ordinance #2019-4.
 Confirm edge cases with the Jerauld County Equalization/Planning & Zoning Office before proceeding.
+When in doubt, confirm with the local building department before starting work.